tolanbot/guess_again/README.md

 * Add a reset stats option
 * Add automated tests
 * Refactor `play_game()` further into smaller helper functions
-* Add richer score tracking, such as per-round score history
+* Add a round summary screen after each completed game
-* Add difficulty-specific statistics
+* Add total score accumulation across rounds
-* Improve Mad Max validation rules and messaging
+* Add win-rate tracking by difficulty
-* Add support for custom minimum number instead of always starting at 1
+* Add support for a custom minimum number instead of always starting at 1
-* Improve menu/input UX by supporting more shortcuts consistently
+* Improve messaging and formatting for the stats screen
-* Add a replay summary screen after each round
+* Add a hint system or optional difficulty modifiers

 ## Author